scottoffen/pipeforge/README.md

 pwsh ./test-coverage.ps1
 ```

+> [!NOTE]
-> You must have [Powershell](https://learn.microsoft.com/en-us/powershell/) installed to run this command.
+> This is a [Powershell](https://learn.microsoft.com/en-us/powershell/) script.
+You must have Powershell installed to run this command.
+> The command depends on the global installation of the dotnet tool [ReportGenerator](https://www.nuget.org/packages/ReportGenerator).

 ## License